-Prior to the actual on-site visit (ideally the evening before its start), the evaluation team and representative(s) of the MA OP RDI Evaluation Unit will meet to discuss the evaluation mission and agree on a strategy for its conducting.
+Prior to the actual on-site visit (typically the day before its start), the evaluation team and representative(s) of the MA OP RDI Evaluation Unit will meet to discuss the evaluation mission and agree on a strategy for its delivery.
 This will cover aspects related to the roles of the individual evaluators, the MA representatives, logistical considerations etc.

 The actual evaluation at the location of the project's implementation (on-site visit) starts with a meeting of the evaluation team with the management of the project (beneficiary) and a presentation of both the evaluation team and the project under evaluation.
 This will be followed by a tour of the facilities/laboratories of the R&D centre with the assistance of project staff, and an in-depth inspection of the site.
 The mission should primarily include individual visits of selected locations where the project is being implemented, interviews or discussion with various levels of employees (centre managers, scientists and researchers both senior and junior, PhD students, users etc.).
 The evaluation mission will be concluded by a short pre-briefing session with the management of the beneficiary institution to present them with their preliminary findings.
-The evaluation mission has been allocated a maximum of three calendar days from start to finish.
+The evaluation mission itself should last a maximum of three calendar days from start to finish.
+Once completed the formal evaluation mission will be followed by a report drafting session led by the evaluators with the participation of the representatives of the MA.
+This session will involve identifying the key issues that have emerged throughout the course of the evaluation process and potential recommendations for action, and ensuring that the evaluation structure will correspond to the guidance provided in the template provided in Annex 3.
+This will happen immediately following the formal end of the evaluation mission and last one half day.